abinit/abinit/doc/tutorial/gwr1.md

 # First tutorial on GWR (GW in real-space and imaginary time)

-## The quasi-particle band structure of Silicon in the GW approximation.
+## The quasi-particle band structure of Silicon in the one-shot GW approximation.

 This tutorial aims at showing how to calculate self-energy corrections to the DFT Kohn-Sham (KS) eigenvalues in the one-shot GW approximation using the GWR code

 The user should be familiarized with the four basic tutorials of ABINIT, see the [tutorial home page](/tutorial), and is strongly encouraged to read the [introduction to the GWR code](/tutorial/gwr_intro) before running these examples.

 This tutorial should take about 2 hours.